-Wherever possible, staff should avoid behaviour which might be misinterpreted by others, and report and record any incident with this potential.
+Wherever possible, staff should avoid behaviour which might be misinterpreted by pupils or onlookers, and report and record any incident with this potential to the DSL.

 Physical Contact with Pupils

 There are occasions when it is entirely appropriate and proper for staff to have physical contact with pupils, but it is crucial that they only do so in ways appropriate to their professional role.
 Staff should, therefore, use their professional judgement at all times.
 Staff should not have unnecessary physical contact with pupils and should be alert to the fact that minor forms of friendly physical contact can be misconstrued by pupils or onlookers.